 The application packet can be downloaded HERE.

-HTC and the Foundation for Rural Service (FRS) sponsored an educational tour and all-expense-paid trip to Washington, DC, May 31-June 4, 2014, for two local students selected for the 20th Annual Foundation for Rural Service Youth Tour.
-Dalton Trout, representing the Scholars Academy, and Holly Edwards, representing Loris High School, were selected by school guidance counselors and HTC.
-The 20th Annual Youth Tour exposes students to the regulatory process and explains the impact of legislative and judicial decisions on the telecommunications industry in rural America.
+HTC and the Foundation for Rural Service (FRS) are sponsoring an educational tour and all-expense-paid trip to Washington, DC, May 30-June 3, 2015, for two local students selected for the 21st Annual Foundation for Rural Service Youth Tour.
+Lucy Raptis, representing the Scholars Academy, and Bailee Jordan, representing Early College High School, were selected by school guidance counselors and HTC.
+The 21st Annual Youth Tour exposes students to the regulatory process and explains the impact of legislative and judicial decisions on the telecommunications industry in rural America.
+Students also have the opportunity to visit many of the historical sites in the nation's capital.
 Students also have the opportunity to visit many of the historical sites in the nation's capital.